 But the answer for this is not in binaries.
-The complex architecture of Magento makes it an expensive framework to use, while other factors include the location of your Magento Partner agency etc.
+The complex architecture of Magento makes it an expensive framework to use, while other factors include the location of your partner Magento agency etc.

 In this article, we will not only cover the Magento pricing options but also educate you on the dynamics of Magento costing.

-That way, you’re better equipped to estimate the budget for your Ecommerce store and can avoid getting ripped off from mediocre Magento agencies.
+That way, you’re better equipped to estimate the budget for your eCommerce store and can avoid getting ripped off from mediocre Magento agencies.

 - You Will Need Extensions No Matter What

 - How Much Does In-house Development Cost?

 - Tier-2 Magento Store

 - Tier-1 Magento Store

 First and foremost, you need to decide the answer to the Magento Community vs Magento Enterprise question: